History of Iowa Catholic Radio

 Our vision is to deliver God’s WORD 24/7, 365 days a year across Iowa.

-Our mission is to save souls and to proclaim the Gospel through the use of modern media to more than half a million Christians in central Iowa.
+Our mission is to help save souls through the power of the Holy Spirit and to proclaim the Gospel through the use of modern media to more than half a million Christians in central Iowa.

 About Catholic Radio